TABLE OF CONTENTS

 The Department has established the following guidelines for continuation of assistantships:

 a.
-Course requirements: In any academic year semester, in which they are supported by a GTA position in the Math Department, graduate students are required to enroll in a minimum number of regular courses (in Mathematics or a related discipline, numbered 400 or higher, not including seminars) as follows: (1) before passing two preliminary exams: three regular courses per semester, or two prelim courses; (2) after passing two preliminary exams and before passing the Oral Specialty Exam: no regular courses are required; (3) after passing the Oral Specialty Exam: one regular course per semester.
+Course requirements: In any academic year semester, in which they are supported by a GTA position in the Math Department, graduate students are required to enroll in a minimum number of regular courses (in Mathematics or a related discipline, numbered 400 or higher, not including seminars) as follows: (1) before passing two preliminary exams: three regular courses per semester, or two prelim courses; (2) after passing two preliminary exams and before passing the Oral Specialty Exam: two regular courses per semester; (3) after passing the Oral Specialty Exam: No regular courses are required.
 Students must also follow university requirements concerning minimum course loads, GPA requirements, and required courses such as Math 600 (dissertation).

 b.
 By the end of a graduate assistant’s second year, he/she will have completed successfully (with an average of B or better) at least two semesters of at least one 500- or 600-level sequence in mathematics.